coreinfrastructure/best-practices-badge/doc/implementation.md

   repeatedly making suspicious requests.
   After FAIL2BAN_MAXRETRY blocked requests in FAIL2BAN_FINDTIME seconds, we block all requests from that client IP for FAIL2BAN_BANTIME seconds.
-  A request is blocked if req.path matches the regex FAIL2BAN_PATH or req.query_string matches the regex FAIL2BAN_QUERY.
+  A request is blocked if req.path matches the regex FAIL2BAN_PATH.
   The source code includes some plausible defaults in "config/initializers/rack_attack.rb"; the production settings are not public.
 This isn't the same thing as having a *real* web application firewall, but it's simple and counters some trivial attacks.
+This should be coordinated with robots.txt so that robots won't be fooled into following a link to a banned page.

 You can make cryptographically random values (such as keys) using "rails secret".
 E.g., to create 64 random hexadecimal digits, use: